Walt Whitman: Namesake recognition

 Whitman's importance in American culture is reflected in schools, roads, rest stops, and bridges named after him.
 Among them are the Walt Whitman High School in Bethesda, Maryland and Walt Whitman High School on Long Island, Walt Whitman Elementary School in Woodbury, New York, Walt Whitman Boulevard in Cherry Hill, New Jersey, and a service area on the New Jersey Turnpike in Cherry Hill, and others.

 The Walt Whitman Bridge, which crosses the Delaware River between Philadelphia and Gloucester City, New Jersey near Whitman's home in Camden, New Jersey, opened on May 16, 1957.
 The Statue of Walt Whitman by Jo Davidson is located at the entrance to the Walt Whitman Bridge and another casting resides in the Bear Mountain State Park.
+The neighborhood of South Philadelphia now known as Whitman received that name after the opening of the bridge.

 The controversy that surrounded the naming of the Walt Whitman bridge has been documented in a series of letters from members of the public, which are held in the University of Pennsylvania library.
 The web page about this matter states: "The bridge was meant to be named after a person of note who had lived in New Jersey, but some area citizens opposed the name 'Walt Whitman Bridge'....
 Many objecting to the choice of his name for the bridge saw Whitman's work as sympathizing with communist ideals and criticized him for his egalitarian view of humanity."

 In 1997, the Walt Whitman Community School in Dallas opened, becoming the first private high school catering to LGBT youth.
 His other namesakes include the Walt Whitman Shops in Huntington Station, New York, near his birthplace, and Walt Whitman Road, which spans Huntington Station to Melville on Long Island.

 Whitman was inducted into the New Jersey Hall of Fame in 2009, and, in 2013, he was inducted into the Legacy Walk, an outdoor public display in Chicago that celebrates LGBT history and people.

-In 1948, a coed summer camp in Piermont, New Hampshire opened and is named after Whitman.
+In Piermont, New Hampshire is a coed summer camp named Camp Walt Whitman, which opened in 1948.

 A crater on Mercury is named for him.